 • Partnered with Planned Parenthood to make Berkeley a sanctuary city for women’s reproductive health and gender-affirming care, and is leading the fight to save Alta Bates Hospital.

-• Combating climate change through groundbreaking leadership, phasing out throw-away plastics and banning natural gas in new buildings.
+• Combating climate change through groundbreaking leadership, phasing out throw-away plastics and bringing 100 percent clean energy options to Berkeley.
 These policies are now being followed by cities across America.

 • Helped launch Berkeley Promise, a scholarship program for low-income students, to narrow the city’s education opportunity gap, and negotiated a historic agreement with UC Berkeley to build more student housing.